prometheus/proposals/proposals/2023-11-13-utf8-migration.md

 `{"my_dot_utf8_dot_metric", "my_dot_label"="value"}`

 There will be a configuration setting to specify which of the replacement schemes might be in use.
-If an operator knows that no metrics will use the U__ pattern, it can be safely skipped.
+If an administrator knows that no metrics will use the U__ pattern, it can be safely skipped.
 Hypothetically, if additional replacement patterns are found, they could be easily added to the list of possible configuration options as a minor update.

 Redundant lookups will increase query time, but the hope is that index lookups are fast enough that the penalty will be small.